OlivierSohn/hamazed/README.md

 # What is it?

-A terminal ascii game I write - to practice writing Haskell.
-In this game, you fly a ship in a space full of flying numbers.
-You can shoot at the numbers using the ship's laser, and once the numbers you shot sum up to the level's objective number, you go to the next level.
-Higher levels have more numbers, and less space!
+A terminal ascii game where you fly a ship through numbers.
+The goal is to shoot the numbers, using the ship's laser, whose sum will be equal to the level's target.
+It's easy at the beginning, but higher levels have more and more numbers, and less and less space to navigate through them!
 The last level is level 12.
-I never won this game, but I hope somebody will (without changing the code :)).
+I never reached it, but I hope somebody will :).

 The game can be configured in "world shape" (square, rectangle) and "kind of walls" (none, deterministic, random).